 Dow's Bid for Rohm and Haas

-This case is designed for an advanced corporate finance course.
+Learning Objective: This case is designed for a module on the market for corporate control in an advanced corporate finance course.
 It is also appropriate for courses on mergers and acquisitions (M&A), valuation analysis, and negotiations in business schools.
-While this case can be used with business school students to describe the legal aspects of M&A including key contractual terms in merger agreements, it can also be used with law students to describe the relevant financing and valuation issues inherent in merger transactions.
-The case has four pedagogical objectives: 1) It exposes students to the legal side of M&A transactions.
-By exploring detailed contractual provisions (e.g., consideration, ticking fees, termination fees, "no talk" clauses, etc.), the case shows how a merger agreement identifies, mitigates, and allocates important deal risks.
-It also exposes students to legal theories of enforcement such as "specific performance".
-2) It provides an opportunity to value an acquisition target including potential synergies using discounted cash flow (DCF) analysis.
-3) It analyzes the impact the global economic and financial crises had on the M&A market from the Fall of 2008 through 2009.
-In addition to reducing the value of target firms, the crisis severely limited the internal and external financing options available to acquirers.
-4) It helps students understand and use information contained in capital markets to assess the dynamics of merger transactions.
-In particular, the case presents data on the arbitrage discount (cash bid price minus the target's current trading price) and the pricing of credit default swap (CDS) spreads as ways to understand the likelihood of consummation and the probability of bankruptcy, respectively.
+While this case can be used with business students to describe the legal aspects of mergers and acquisitions, it can also be used with law students to describe the relevant financing and valuation issues inherent in merger transactions.
+Specifically, the case has four pedagogical objectives.
+First, it exposes students to the legal side of M&A transactions by exploring detailed contractual provisions in a merger agreement.
+Second, it provides an opportunity to value an acquisition target as well as potential synergies using discounted cash flow (DCF) analysis.
+Third, It analyzes the impact the global economic and financial crises had on the M&A market from the Fall of 2008 through 2009.
+And Finally, it helps students understand and use information contained in market securities to assess the dynamics of merger transactions.
+In particular, the case presents data on the arbitrage discount and the pricing of credit default swap (CDS) spreads as ways to understand the likelihood of consummation and the probability of bankruptcy, respectively.

 Suggested Citation: Suggested Citation